mfikes/bocko/README.md

 # Bocko

 A small library making it extremely simple to play around with low-res graphics from Clojure.
+(As well as [ClojureScript / iOS](https://github.com/mfikes/bocko-ios).)

 # Usage